-Contact us for a Demo and to get access to the tool.
+Contact us for a Demo and access to the tool.

 How does INJECT work?

-INJECT uses creative news search algorithms based on Natural Language Processing (NLP) and machine learning.
+The INJECT Inspiration Tool uses creative news search algorithms based on Natural Language Processing (NLP) and machine learning.
 It searches selected databases for articles, individuals, concepts and visuals associated with your search query to deliver new angles, sources and data.

 For every search strategy, INJECT uses a different set of criteria to select the results it presents to you.
 When using the Individuals search strategy, INJECT looks for individuals that have a Wikipedia entry and articles that mention them.
 When using the Causal search strategy, INJECT looks for articles longer than 500 words containing words that imply causality.
 When using the Backing and Evidence search strategy, INJECT looks for quantifiable information in the articles it presents.

 Discovering and examining information sources takes time – time that journalists increasingly lack as news and media organizations are squeezed by reducing circulations, revenues and staff numbers.
 As a consequence, many journalists use subsets of available and familiar information sources to create stories in the limited time available.